Facts About Americans and Marijuana

 1. Economic Impact of Marijuana Legalization

 There has been a significant economic impact from the legalization of marijuana.
-By 2025, it is anticipated that the legal cannabis market in the US will bring in more than $40 billion yearly.
+By 2025, it is anticipated that the legal cannabis market in the US will bring in more than $40 billion a year.
 This covers not just direct sales but also associated sectors like retail, distribution, and cultivation, in addition to ancillary services like marketing, security, and legal advice.

 In states where marijuana is legal, legalization has also resulted in the creation of hundreds of thousands of employment and increased economic growth.
 Furthermore, the tax money received from the sale of cannabis contributes significantly to governmental budgets and public services.
 For instance, legal marijuana sales brought in over $2.5 billion in tax revenue to the US in just 2020.